 Annual Percentage Yield (APY)

-The real rate of return earned on an investment in a year, taking into account the effect of compounding interest.
+APY (Annual Percentage Yield) is the real rate of return earned on an investment in a year, accounting for the effect of compounding interest.

 Definition